-- 2.2.1 Identifying obstacles requires a complete engineering survey of all areas beneath the aerodrome obstacle limitation surfaces. - 2.2.2 The initial survey should produce a chart presenting a plan view of the entire aerodrome and its surroundings.
+- 2.2.1 Identifying obstacles requires a complete engineering survey of all areas beneath the aerodrome obstacle limitation surfaces OLS. - 2.2.2 The initial survey should produce a chart presenting a plan view of the entire aerodrome and its surroundings.
 The scope of the chart should be to the outer limit of the conical, approach and take-off climb surfaces.
-It should include profile views of all obstacle limitation surfaces.
+It should will need to include profile views of all obstacle limitation surfaces OLS.
 Each obstacle should be identified in both plan and profile with its description and height above the datum, which should be specified on the chart.
-Engineering field surveys can be supplemented by aerial photographs and photogrammetry to identify possible obstacles not readily visible from the aerodrome. - 2.2.3 The survey specification for the aerodrome obstacle chart Type "A" is contained in AC139-9, Notification of aerodrome data and information, as it is data and information that should be provided for runways serving Group A aircraft. - 2.2.4 Aerodrome operators should do periodic surveys to ensure the validity of the information in the initial survey.
+Engineering field surveys can be supplemented by aerial photographs and photogrammetry to identify possible obstacles not readily visible from the aerodrome. - 2.2.3 The survey specification for the aerodrome obstacle chart Type "A" is contained in AC139-9, Notification of aerodrome data and information, as it is data and information that should be provided for runways serving Group A aircraft.

+- 2.2.4 Aerodrome operators should do periodic surveys to ensure the validity of the information in the initial survey.
 The aerodrome operator should make frequent visual observations of surrounding areas to determine the presence of new obstacles.
-Visual aids for denoting obstacles are specified in Part 139, Appendix F. - 2.2.5 Follow-up surveys should be done whenever significant changes occur.
+Marking and lighting requirements such as colour, runway markings and touchdown zone marking, Visual aids for denoting obstacles are specified in Part 139, Appendix E F. - 2.2.5 Follow-up surveys should be done whenever significant changes occur.
 A detailed survey of a specific area may be necessary when the initial survey indicates the presence of obstacles which may need a control programme to manage.
 Following completion of an obstacle control programme, the area should be resurveyed to provide corrected data on the presence or absence of obstacles. - 2.2.6 Similarly, revision surveys should be done if changes are made, or planned, to the aerodrome characteristics such as runway length, elevation or orientation.
 No firm rule can be set down for the frequency of periodic surveys, but constant vigilance is required.
-Changes in obstacle data arising from surveys are to be notified to the Aeronautical Information Service as soon as reasonably practicable for promulgation to the aircraft operators.
+Changes in obstacle data arising from surveys are to be notified to the Aeronautical Information Service (AIS) as soon as reasonably practicable for promulgation to the aircraft operators.